mayan-jbsmith/action-license-compliance/README.md

 # Andercore: License Compliance Checker

-The Arazutech License Compliance Checker GitHub Action helps you maintain license compliance by verifying the licenses of Python/Node dependencies in your projects.
+The Andercore License Compliance Checker GitHub Action helps you maintain license compliance by verifying the licenses of Python/Node dependencies in your projects.
 It automatically scans your dependencies and outputs to the GitHub Action step summary

 ## Inputs
 - runtime (required): Specify the project runtime, e.g., "node" or "python".